Sydney Film Festival

 The Hub Ticketing Bar – $10 tickets

-Top things to do in Sydney during the Sydney Film Festival
+Top things to do during the Festival

-Who will win the Sydney Film Festival Competition?
+Who will win the competition?

 The Official Competition has been established to reward new directions in film.
 The SFF is looking for films that are “cutting edge and courageous” with “emotional power and resonance”.
 The comp comprises of 12 films.
 If you feel any of these movies is taking you “beyond the usual treatment of a subject matter” you could be watching the winner.